 Frisco, TX 75034

-5 Reasons Frisco is the Perfect Summer Getaway
+5 Reasons Frisco is your Sublime Summer Getaway

 Chic hotels with inviting swimming pools?
 Check.
 Amazing cuisine from around the globe?
 You bet.
 Attractions that offer fun for the whole family?
 Absolutely.
 If this sounds like everything you’re looking for in a summer vacation, find your way to Frisco.
 Located just north of Dallas, The City that Plays has something for everyone, from sports fans and foodies to outdoorsy folks and youngsters.
 Read on to see why Frisco is the perfect summer destination, then plan your visit here.